Reviewabot/action/README.md

 ### OpenAI API Key
 The current version of Reviewabot requires an OpenAI API key to generate reviews.
 You can create an API key by visiting the [OpenAI website](https://platform.openai.com/account/api-keys).

-In the future Reviewabot will also support Azure OpenAI and other LLM providers.
+___Place the API Key in a repository secret named `OPENAPI_KEY`.___

 ### GitHub Personal Access Token
-A review must be created by a GitHub user, so you will need a GitHub Personal Access Token (PAT) with permission to read source and write reviews.
+A review must be created by a GitHub user, so you will need a GitHub Personal Access Token (PAT) with permission to read source and write reviews from a GitHub User Account that has been added as a contributor to the repository.

 Since you cannot review your own code, I suggest that you create a new GitHub user account for the reviewer.

+___Place the PAT of the reviewer in a repository secret named `REVIEWER_GITHUB_PAT`.___

 ## Inputs